-Indicator Lev vel re eported) target level target level rating for rating Increased 4.1.
-(No tool la ha po sai w is da score vorking on landscape 5 (Tool has been developed, and baseline assessments completed in each target landscape) Indonesia: Baseline assessments completed in Target 4.1.1 The tool is being developed.
-In early 2019, Conservation International was hired to develop the Landscape Analysis Tool (LAT).
-The indicator should be on target to be achieved.
+Indicator Level reported) target level target level rating for rating Outcome 4.1: Base 4.1.1 lncreased knowledge of effective strategies and tools for improving production of commodities in ways that do not involve conversion of forested land Outcome Indicator 4.1.1 Level of technical understanding of landscape-level dynamics of change towards reduced-deforestation commodity production in each target landscape, as measured by the number of reports generated from the application of a landscape assessment tool that: i.
+Assesses the consultant(s) to create a landscape assessment tool Target 4.1.1 5 (Tool has been developed, and baseline assessments completed in each target landscape) Indonesia: Baseline assessments completed in Target 4.1.1 10 (End-of-project assessment for each target landscape completed, in addition to the baseline assessments) Indonesia: End-of-project assessment for The indicator should be on target to be achieved.
 Ms This outcome has been rated as Moderately Satisfactory due to the fact that the Landscape Analysis Tool has not been finalized yet, The lessons learned from the Community of practices are being shared, The country is just beginning being extracted and social, and environmental drivers of deforestation related to commodity production and expansion; ii.
 Scores and compares the enabling environment readiness towards deforestation-free commodity production of multiple landscapes within the Production child project; and iii.
-Evaluates the effectiveness of interventions targeting the drivers of deforestation with a landscape. demonstrated lessons and knowledge Baseline 4.2.1 0 examples each country, but have not Mid-term Target 4.2.1 3 examples applied Target 4.2.1 The global team has organized virtual workshops to improve learning on: i.
+Evaluates the effectiveness of interventions targeting the drivers of deforestation with a landscape. demonstrated Baseline 4.2.1 0 examples Lessons learned have begun to be extracted from each country, but have not yet been disseminated through the Community of Practice.
+Mid-term Target 4.2.1 3 examples applied Target 4.2.1 7 examples applied The global team has organized virtual workshops to improve learning on: i.
 Land Use Change Monitoring System; ii.
 Multi-stakeholder dialogue; iii.
 Project Monitoring and Evaluation (M&E).
-Lessons are just beginning to be extracted Outcome Indicator 4.2.1 in the country.
+Lessons are just beginning to be extracted in the country.